Troponin T Test - Price, Purpose, Procedure, Range, & More

 The normal ranges for the troponin T test, according to the American Board of Internal Medicine, are measured in nanograms per milliliter (ng/mL).

-The Troponin T test is ordered when there is suspicion of heart muscle damage or a medical emergency like a heart attack.
-Here are some signs of a heart attack include:
+The Troponin T test is ordered when there is a suspicion of muscle damage or a medical emergency, like a heart attack.
+The following are the signs indicating the need for the trop T-test.

 • Lightheadedness or Fainting